turi-code/userguide/nearest_neighbors/nearest_neighbors.md

 Total training time (seconds) : 0.0017
 ```

-With composite distances, we need not use homogeneous feature types.
-In fact, if
-we specify the distance parameter as ``auto``, a composite distance is created
+If we specify the distance parameter as ``auto``, a composite distance is
-where each type of feature is paired with the most appropriate distance
+created where each type of feature is paired with the most appropriate distance
 function.
+Please see the documentation for the [GraphLab Create distances module](https://dato.com/products/create/docs/graphlab.toolkits.distances.html) for more on composite distances.

 #### Search methods